gboehl/dynare/doc/manual/source/the-model-file.rst

                Chain draws than the MH-algorithm.
 Its relative (in)efficiency can be investigated via the reported inefficiency factors.

+           ``'hssmc'``

+               Instructs Dynare to use the *Herbst and Schorfheide (2014)* version of the Sequential Monte-Carlo sampler instead of the standard Random-Walk Metropolis-Hastings.

+           ``'dsmh'``

+               Instructs Dynare to use the Dynamic Striated Metropolis Hastings sampler proposed by *Waggoner, Wu and Zha (2016)* instead of the standard Random-Walk Metropolis-Hastings.

     .. option:: posterior_sampler_options = (NAME, VALUE, ...)

        A list of NAME and VALUE pairs.
 Can be used to set options for